LMDh: LMDh

-On 24 January 2020, ahead of the 2020 24 Hours of Daytona, a joint ACO and IMSA press conference was held at the Daytona International Speedway, where ACO and IMSA announced the new LMDh ruleset.
-It would supersede the Daytona Prototype International, and was converged with the Le Mans Hypercar regulations.
+On 24 January 2020, ahead of the 2020 24 Hours of Daytona, a joint ACO and IMSA press conference was held at the Daytona International Speedway, to announced Le Mans Daytona h (LMDh), a set of regulations intended to supersede the existing Daytona Prototype International (DPi) cars ran at the time as the top class in the IMSA Sportscar Championship.
+It was also announced that LMDh was to be converged with the incoming Le Mans Hypercar regulations allowing both LMH and LMDh entries to compete in the top class in both the WEC and IMSA's premier series.
 It was planned to first be introduced in Europe starting from September 2021, before having its North American debut in 2022 at the 2022 Rolex 24 at Daytona.

-Despite initial plans to allow manufacturers to build their own hybrid systems, this was scrapped in the draft LMDh regulations released in May, in favour of a spec 50hp hybrid system.
+Despite initial plans to allow manufacturers to build their own hybrid systems, this was scrapped in the draft LMDh regulations released in May, in favour of a spec 50 kW hybrid system.
 The draft regulations stated that a car weight of 1030 kg, 500 kW peak of combined power from engine and hybrid system, a single bodywork package, a single tyre supplier, alongside a global Balance of Performance system to balance out LMDh and LMH cars.

 The gearbox hybrid system will be supplied by Xtrac with an integrated motor generator unit supplied by Bosch and batteries from Williams Advanced Engineering.
-The chassis suppliers will be Dallara, Ligier, Multimatic and Oreca.
-IMSA has said it will refer to the class as GTP, in reference to the 1980s category.
+The chassis suppliers will be Dallara, Ligier, Multimatic, and Oreca.